Gözne: Gözne as summer resort

 Both being Mediterranean cities, Mersin and Tarsus are hot during the summers months.
-So it was a practice among the people to migrate to Gözne in summer months.
+So it was a practice among the people to migrate to Gözne and similar towns in summer months.
 During the 19th century and early 20th century, usually the landlords stayed in Mersin and met with their families on the weekends.
 However, after the roads were constructed it is just a short drive from Mersin, and it is possible to spend the night in Gözne and work in Mersin.
 Nevertheless, after the beginning of beach tourism and other touristic activities as well as the advance in climatization technology, Gözne is not as popular as it used to be.